Saturday, 28 February 2026

 From that image, you can see that there is a space for an illustration of the character, which means that there is an image field in the odt form (obviously).

-To fill that image field with an image of your choice (more or less square images are going to work best), open the odt file:
+To fill that image field with an image of your choice (more or less square images are going to work best, other proportions will work though).

 - odt file of the charsheet in Libre Office -